Turmeric

 Doses

-Many turmeric formulations on the market have been standardized to curcumin.
-To enhance the absorption of curcumin is best in the gastrointestinal (GI) tract, it may be combined with black pepper (biopiperine), fat, phosphatidylcholine, or gum ghatti among other preparations.
+Many turmeric formulations on the market have been standardized to contain a specific level of curcumin.
+Some experts believe that the absorption of curcumin can be enhanced by combining it with black pepper (biopiperine), fat, phosphatidylcholine, or gum ghatti among other preparations.

 Dosing for turmeric and standardized curcumin preparations vary widely depending upon the type of preparation.
 Powdered turmeric root has shown anti-cancer effects at 8g daily.
 In contrast, many of the concentrated curcumin extracts have shown clinical benefits at dosages between 1g to 3g daily.